MostafaMagdyy/MostafaMagdyy/README.md

 ### Hi there, I'm Mostafa Magdy! 👋

-I'm a third-year Computer Engineering student from Egypt, passionate about Competitive Programming and Web Development.
+I'm a fourth-year Computer Engineering student from Egypt, passionate about Competitive Programming and Web Development.
 Always eager to learn new things and work on exciting projects.
 <h3 align="left">  🤝🏻 Connect with me:</h3>
 <p align="center">
 <br>